tryscer/flock/flock-music.md

 (*Yyyyyy-eeeeeehhynt nothin buh-a hound daw-og*)

 I look at Cindy and notice that she’s dancing.
 Upon closer inspection, it seems that I am dancing, too.
 	“Stop that, girls.”
-The cop points his wooden batton at Cindy and me.
+The cop points his wooden baton at Cindy and me.
 “I don’t want to tell you twice.
 The last thing we need is… is some sort of mixin’ in here.
 You girls get me?”
 	“Oh,” I say to the cop and stand still.
 “Oh,” I say to myself when I realize I’m still dancing.
 	“Do you ever say anything?”
 Eleanore asks the tall, young cop.
 She’s dancing up to him, teasing him.
 	Tim is transfixed.
 	He is half-dancing, in one spot, next to the beam supporting the entrance to the tent.
 He is watching the guitarist, nodding along to the beat.
 	“No,” the young cop says to Eleanore.
 “But if you keep dancing, I have a pair of bracelets which will fit you just fine.”
 	“Alright, jeez,” says Eleanore, disgusted.
 But she’s still kind of dancing, too.
 	I look at the crowd.
 Everybody is dancing.
-The crowd is swaying with the guitar and the singing, thumping their feet to the rythm of the drums, the piercing jabs of the horns.
-Everywhere a butt still kisses a seat, Eddie, Jimmy and their friends are pulling at strangers’ hands, cajouling.
+The crowd is swaying with the guitar and the singing, thumping their feet to the rhythm of the drums, the piercing jabs of the horns.
+Everywhere a butt still kisses a seat, Eddie, Jimmy and their friends are pulling at strangers’ hands, cajoling.
 	Now the choir of men’s voices rises to answer the singer’s claims:

 *(he ain’t no real cool cat!)*